giuper/teaching/BlockChain21/Code/08-SmartContracts/README.md

     The global state can also be obtained from the script ```readGlobalValues.py``` that accesses the ```account_info``` of the creator of the application.

+### Step by step (with arguments) ###

+1. We modify the teal program so that the local value is incremented by a user provided integer (and not by 1 as before).
+[Here](02-class.teal) is the revised source.

+2. Opting in is the same as before.

+3. Run [callIntArgApp.py](callIntArgApp.py) to allow addresses to execute the application and pass the parameter.

+    It takes four command line arguments: the filename containing the mnemonic of the address that wishes to opt in, the application index, the increment and the directory of the node.